 If your need emergency care, your doctor needs to know that you have been taking herbal remedies.

 Herbs can assist women during labor and be very effective in helping give physical energy, mental clarity, and emotional focus.
-I would recommend Nature's Birth Drops for support during labor.
-This herbal remedies can be added to your labor water to facilitate birth by supporting healthy and effective contractions naturally.

 If you are overdue and are considering using an herbal tea to induce labor, you may want to consult with an expert practitioner.
+Acupressure is also an easy way to induce birth naturally.
+You can learn this easily at home.

 With all my three pregnancies I was overdue and I know the stress that mothers-to-be go through when waiting to give birth and not wanting to be medically induced.
 All of my three children where about a week later.